Maciex777/restricted-content-based-on-purchase/readme.txt

 == Installation ==

+1. Make sure WooCommerce is installed.
-Upload the Restricted content based on purchase plugin to your blog and activate it.
+2. Upload the plugin to your WordPress site and activate it.
+3. Go to `Restricted Content` page, where you can change what settings you need.
+4. Set restricted content options in the post or page edit screen.

 == Frequently Asked Questions ==